Tornadoes: Helping Your Family Be Prepared

 - a loud roaring noise that may sound like a train

 Know where to go and what to do.
 Teach kids what to do in case of a tornado before one ever happens.
 This way, they’ll know to quickly go to a safe spot in your home.
 Explain that if a tornado is on the way, everyone should get to the lowest part of the house and away from windows and doors.
 If you have a basement or storm cellar, go there.
 If you don't, go to a windowless room in the middle of the home, like a closet or bathroom.
-Then get under something strong, like a table, and cover yourself with a blanket.
+If you can, get under something strong, like a table, and cover yourself with a blanket.

 If you live in a mobile home or anyone is outside or in a car when a tornado nears, try to get to a storm shelter or nearby building that’s strong.